irace/BRYSoundEffectPlayer/README.md

 ## Usage

-An instance of `BRYSoundEffectPlayer` will cache sounds in memory until a low memory warning occurs, or if `playsSoundsConcurrently` is set to `NO` and a sound that is already being played must be disposed of in order to stop it.
+ An instance of `BRYSoundEffectPlayer` will cache sounds in memory until a low memory warning occurs, though sounds will also be disposed of in order to play other sounds when `playsSoundsConcurrently` is set to `NO`.

 If your needs are more advanced, you probably want to use `AVAudioPlayer` instead.